Slate Roof Press

 Lynn Shorter

 Lynn Shorter is the author of Singer in the Gray of Jean-Michel, 2020 winner of the Slate Roof Press Chapbook Award/Elyse Wolf Prize.
 In SGJM, she draws upon a jazz aesthetic to produce in poetry something akin to an Ornette Coleman solo.
 Along with her late partner, Joan Behar, she is the co-founder of Reading the World, a UK based creative writing and performance program for marginalized groups and artists.
-She is in her final months of completing a PhD in Creative and Critical Writing at Bangor University in Wales.
+She currently works in England at the University of Birmingham as a Teaching Fellow.

 Anna M. Warrock's publications include From the Other Room, winner of the first annual Slate Roof Press chapbook contest, and the chapbooks Horizon and Smoke and Stone.
 Her work appears in the anthology Kiss Me Goodnight, Poems and Stories by Women Who Were Girls When Their Mothers Died, Minnesota Book Award Finalist, for which she also wrote the introduction.
 Besides appearing in a number of literary and interdisciplinary magazines, such as The Madison Review, Harvard Review, The Sun, Phoebe, and Poiesis, her poems have been set to music, performed at Boston's Hayden Planetarium, and permanently installed in a Boston-area subway station.
 She has taught poetry in classes for the elderly, high school students, and adult education, and held seminars on understanding grief and loss through poetry.
 She is currently an MFA candidate in poetry with Vermont College of Fine Arts.
 She lives Somerville, MA. www.AnnaMWarrock.com